-"Term Facility" means the U.S.\$1,050 million Term B loans maturing on January 30, 2019 provided for under the Term Credit Agreement.
+"Term Facility" means the U.S.\$700 million Term B loans maturing on January 30, 2023 provided for under the Term Credit Agreement.

-"Term Credit Agreement" means the amendment and restatement agreement and the second amended and restated credit agreement entered into by Bombardier Recreational Products Inc. as of January 30, 2013, as further amended on May 30, 2013 and on May 29, 2015, which provides for the Term Facility.
+"Term Credit Agreement" means the third amended and restated credit agreement entered into by Bombardier Recreational Products Inc. as of June 30, 2016, which provides for the Term Facility.